Our Year Team:

 The pursuit of excellence is at the heart of Catholic education.
 Our students are nurtured to be the very best they can be in every way: in their learning, their spiritual selves, their moral nature and their physical well-being.
 Our students clearly understand what is expected of them in reflecting the high expectations and standards characteristic at St. Catherine’s.

-We expect that they take a positive and purposeful approach to their lessons; that they are ‘Ready to Learn’.
+We expect that they take a positive and purposeful approach to their lessons; that they are ‘Ready, respectful and safe’.
 We also expect the rules that allow the community to live safely and harmoniously – the School Code – to be followed.

 We expect all our girls to manifest the values and standards of the school and so to reflect our Mission Statement, most especially the Gospel values that we cherish and promote.